saiduyalwa/saiduyalwa/README.md

 ## About Me 🚀
 <div align="center"><img src="https://github.com/drshahizan/BDM/assets/51344005/ffaa458f-d247-48f9-86f6-c4f88ebefaa5" width="600" /></div>

-Hi, I'm Abdulaziz , a passionate computer Scientist froom Nigeri.
+Hi, I'm Abdulaziz , a passionate Computer Scientist froom Nigeria.
 I love learning about new technologies and creating innovative solutions for real-world problems.
-I have experience in DBMS, Atificial Intelligent  Currently pursuing a PhDin Computer Science at Universiti Teknologi Malaysia.
+I have experience in DBMS and Atificial Intelligent AI.I Currently pursuing a PhD in Computer Science at Universiti Teknologi Malaysia UTM.
 In my free time, I enjoy writing articles on my blog, sharing my knowledge with others, and also exploring and contributing to open-source projects.

 ## Skills 🛠️